-Your new KitchenAid dishwasher comes with a stainless steel trim kit and one front and lower reversible panel.
-You can choose from black or almond.
+Your new KitchenAid dishwasher comes with a stainless steel trim kit and two front panels installed one behind the other.
+You can choose from black or white (front and back of one panel) and almond or harvest wheat (front and back of the second panel).